-Centennial is tucked in-between the grasslands of the Laramie Plains and the forests of the Medicine Bow Mountains.
-For many years Native Americans visited the area for food and resources; in the 1860s tie hackers harvested timber for ties in the rush to extend the Union Pacific Railroad across Wyoming and ranchers began settling the lovely valley to the south.
-Then, in 1875, gold was discovered and a town was born; both the mine and the town were given the name Centennial to celebrate the upcoming 100th anniversary of the Declaration of Independence.
-Although the promising vein of gold soon faulted, prospectors continued to search, and ranchers and timber workers bought supplies in the settlement.
+Centennial is tucked in between the grasslands of the Laramie Plains and the forests of the Medicine Bow Mountains.
+For many years, Native Americans visited the area for food and resources.
+In the 1860s, tie hackers harvested timber for railroad ties in the rush to extend the Union Pacific Railroad across Wyoming, and ranchers began settling the lovely valley to the south.
+Then, in 1875, gold was discovered and a town was born.
+Both the mine and the town were given the name Centennial to celebrate the upcoming 100th anniversary of the Declaration of Independence.
+Although the promising vein of gold soon faulted, prospectors continued to prospect and ranchers and timber workers bought supplies in the settlement.

 Photo Caption: Folks at the General Store